Photographic filter: Diffusion

-The bottom left image has a diffusion filter applied to the original image (shown in the top left).
+Filter effects applied to the original (top left) image through post-processing using the FX Foundry plug-in for GIMP.
+The bottom left image has a diffusion filter effect applied.
 The top right is a cross screen effect.
 The bottom right shows a LOMO (Note: The LOMO effect imitates photos made with a low-cost Russian camera brand, named "LOMO".
 It is approximated by saturated central colors, blurred periphery, and darkened corners and edges (vignetting).) effect.

 A diffusion filter (also called a softening filter) softens subjects and generates a dreamy haze (see photon diffusion).
 This is most often used for portraits, providing an effect similar to that of a dedicated soft focus lens.
 It also has the effect of reducing contrast, and the filters are designed, labeled, sold, and used for that purpose too.
 There are many ways of accomplishing this effect, and thus filters from different manufacturers vary significantly.
 The two primary approaches are to use some form of grid or netting in the filter, or to use something which is transparent but not optically sharp.

 Both effects can be achieved in software, which can in principle provide a very precise degree of control of the level of effect, however the "look" may be noticeably different.
 If there is too much contrast in a scene, the dynamic range of the digital image sensor or film may be exceeded, which post-processing cannot compensate for, so contrast reduction at the time of image capture may be called for.